XIRZC/REAnnotor/README.md

 ## Advanced Features

-1. LookUp Mode(Ctrl + W for toggling): navigating for directly show all masks in this frame in order to not select one expression
+1. LookUp Mode(Ctrl + W for enabling, Ctrl + Q for disabling): navigating for directly show all masks in this frame in order to not select one expression

-2. Evaluation Mode(Ctrl + F for toggling): randomly shuffle 10% episodes for evalulation
+2. Evaluation Mode(Ctrl + F for enabling, Ctrl + G for disabling): randomly shuffle 10% episodes for evalulation

 3. BugReport Mode(Just Editing): point out errors in the original AirVLN Dataset Annotations

-4. Dark Mode(Ctrl + R for toggling)
+4. Dark Mode(Ctrl + R for dark theme, Ctrl + T for light theme)